Telehealth and Occupational Therapy: A New Frontier

 - Outpatient Neuro Rehab

-Drawbacks of Telehealth in Occupational Therapy
+Some Drawbacks of Telehealth in Occupational Therapy

-While telehealth opens many doors for patients that cannot access OT services, there are a few cons to using it as well.
+While telehealth opens many doors for patients that cannot access OT services, there are a few possible cons to using it as well.

-An Advantage for Hands-On Therapy
+There’s an Advantage for Hands-On Therapy

 And lastly, as I briefly mentioned above, some occupational therapy settings have to be hands-on.
 In acute rehab, for example, we are often hands-on with ADL retraining, transfer training, balance activities, neuro-re-ed, etc.